eevelweezel/recipes/pasta_puttanesca.md

 Season to taste with fresh oregano, black pepper, and cayenne.

-Serve topped with fresh basil and grated Manchego.
+Serve topped with fresh basil, pine nuts, or grated Manchego.